 Used Trailer Transportation with a Toter.

 Mobile Home Movers know that sometimes used homes can be a little more challenging.
 They are being moved from one site to another and have already been installed once.

 Moving a Mobile Home Down the Public Highway.

 Once off the site the trailer that will be transported needs special lights, oversize load signs, licensed escorts, perhaps a permit, and maybe even a pole car.

 If the home is 16 feet wide the driver will need to follow the predetermined route.

 Special consideration will be given to low hanging power lines and trees along the specified route.

-How Much does it cost to move a doublewide?
+How much does it cost to move a doublewide mobile home?

 The price that you are quoted will vary widely but is usually a fixed price for a move of up to 50 miles or part thereof, sometimes as much as $500 per section.